new full length release

 MOCK TROUGH RASPING CROW

-available for pre-order on BlazeVOX
+available at BlazeVOX

 billy cancel’s new book of poetry, MOCK TROUGH RASPING CROW arrives with a giant bang!
 He is our era’s John Donne, doused with the spittle of Mark E. Smith, while he dances to Captain Beefheart.
 Cancel’s poems are rich & sophisticated, blending the guttural & surreal with a delicacy that knocks me out every time I read him or see him perform.
 Open this book, read it, & be transformed.

 “i have to start / everywhere” as only the best poets can have it!
 I have been a huge fan of billy cancel’s poetry for years & this book is long overdue, but here, finally, to get us right by spirit in the magical sluice through this fucked, harried but beautiful world!
 Get reading this NOW!